SpatialDays/stac-generator/README.md

 STAC Generator is a microservice that creates SpatioTemporal Asset Catalog (STAC) JSON from provided asset and metadata file paths.

-`This is a work in progress, expect improvements over the coming weeks`

 ## Payload Structure

 The STAC Generator accepts a JSON payload with the following structure: